sickozell/SickoCV/README.md

 ![shifter example](https://user-images.githubusercontent.com/80784296/204090187-9ebec50d-65cf-4ae4-9310-0db271a24d32.JPG)
 [Download example](./examples/shifter%20example.vcvs?raw=true) (right-click -> save link as)

+## SickoPlayer
+### wav sample player
+#### - Description:
+- samples and 1-cycle waveforms player
+- +/- 24 semitones tuning and v/oct input with polyphony
+- envelope generator, loop, phase-scan feature
+- different interpolation modes, anti-aliasing filter

+#### - Usage:
+Load sample using context menu or right-click in the waveform display area to access quick load menu.

+The display shows the waveform, filename, sample rate and number of channels (1-2 channels wav file are allowed).

+Mode switch allows to select if sample playback starts with a trigger or until a gate is high.
+When in Trig Mode the Trig-Mode switch has 3 options:
+**SS (Start/Stop)** A trigger starts attack stage from CueStart postition, another trigger sets playback to release stage and at the end sample position is reset to cue start
+**S (Start only)** A trigger starts attack stage from CueStart position, another trigger has no effects
+**PP (Play/Pause)** A trigger starts attack stage from curent sample position, another trigger goes to release stage
+In any Trig-Mode a trigger on STOP input sets the playback to release stage and reset sample position to Cue Start

+Cue Start/End knobs are used to set the start of the Attack and the Release stage if before no stop triggers occur before.
+When Loop button is switched on, Loop Start/end knobs become active and affect playback with expected behavior.

+The envelope generator knobs can be external modulated with attenuverters.

+Tune knob with its attenuverted CVinput, can tune up or down the sample with a +/- 2 octave range (semitone scale).
+v/oct input accepts polyphonic cable usually combined with a polyphonic gate in, when in Gate Mode.

+Master knob with its attenuverted CVinput, sets the output volume from 0 to 200%.
+Limit switch is a hard clip limiter with a +/- 5v range.

+If sample file is mono, left out is duplicated to right out.
+EOC outputs a 1ms pulse when sample reach the CueEnd position or LoopEnd when Loop is enabled.
+EOR outputs a 1ms pulse when sample reach the end of release stage.

+NOTE: input trigger threshold is +1v.

+##### Context menu
+**Sample Slot:**
+Click on "Load Sample" to open dialog.
+Use Clear options to unload sample from slot.
+As described before, just right-click over the waveform display area to access the quick-load menu.

+**Interpolation**
+There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
+- 'No interpolation' can be used when sample rates match and speed is 100% constant
+- 'Linear 1' and 'Linear 2' interpolates the samples with different weighted averages
+- 'Hermite' uses a Cubic Hermite spline interpolation that offers a better result (default)

+**Anti-aliasing filter**
+Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

+**Crossfade length**
+Crossfade can be set from 0 to 50ms and is engaged when the sample skips from LoopEnd to LoopStart or from CueEnd to CueStart when in Gate Mode.

+**Polyphonic Outs**
+When this option is enabled the outs reflects v/oct input polyphony.
+Otherwise polyphonic outputs are mixed in monophonic outs

+**Phase scan**
+This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
+Be sure to disable it when using 1-cycle waveforms.

+##### Presets
+There are some factory presets stored in the context menu.
+Loading a factory preset automatically clears the sample from memory, pay attention.

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate